Rachael Lampa: 2004–2010: Other music projects

-In July 2004, Lampa released her third studio album, Rachael Lampa produced by Tommy Sims.
-The album received praise among the critics for its diverse styles, which included contemporary, retro, acoustic, soul, R&B, and ska.
+In July 2004, Lampa released her third studio album, Rachael Lampa which was produced by Tommy Sims.
+The album received praise from critics for its diverse styles, which included contemporary, retro, acoustic, soul, R&B, and ska.
 It was also the first time that Lampa had written or co-written on every track.
 She served as executive producer for the album.
-Guest artists on the album included Robert Randolph, and Christian rapper T-Bone.
+Guest artists on the album included Robert Randolph and Christian rapper T-Bone.
 Three singles were released from the album.
 "When I Fall" was the album's first single, reaching number seven on the Christian music charts.
 She toured most of the year for promotion.

-In October 2005, she appeared on the album The Message, where she wrote and sang the song "Flag (Psalm 57 and 108)".
+In October 2005, she appeared on the album The Message, writing she wrote and sang the song "Flag (Psalm 57 and 108)".
 In May 2006, Word Records released a greatest hits collection, titled, Blessed: The Best of Rachael Lampa.
 It features a seventeen-song collection of her best and favorite songs, from her four albums.
 On October 6, 2006, Hidden Secrets, a film touted as the Christian version of The Big Chill debuted with Lampa starring as "Sally".
 Her co-stars included John Schneider from the television series The Dukes of Hazzard.
-Lampa performed four songs for the film: "When I Fall", "The Good Life", "No Other One" and "The Art".
-On June 5, 2007, Lampa revealed in a blog that she was writing and recording new songs for a new album, and that she was looking for a new label.
-Lampa appeared in Christian rapper T-Bone's video for the song "Name Droppin", the first single of his album Bone-Appetit!.
+Lampa performed four songs for the film: "When I Fall", "The Good Life", "No Other One", and "The Art".
+On June 5, 2007, she said in a blog that she was writing and recording new songs for a new album, and that she was looking for a new label.
+She appeared in T-Bone's video for the song "Name Droppin", the first single of his album Bone-Appetit!.

 In December 2009, Lampa released a Christmas EP, Three Songs for Christmas, exclusively to her website.
 Lampa released her first extended play Human independently on January 5, 2010.

-Rachael also spent most of 2009 on tour as a background singer for Jordin Sparks a Jonas Brothers tour and Britney Spears tour.
+In 2009 she was on tour as a background singer for Jordin Sparks, in addition to a Jonas Brothers tour, and a Britney Spears tour.